tguens/understand-predict-winner.github.io/approach.md

 Let's note $X_n = (R_n, D_n, O_n, U_n)$ the proportion of vote intention at a national scale at time $n$ (respectively percentage of Republian, Democrat, other and undecided votes).
 Let's note $Y_n = (r_n, d_n, o_n, u_n)$ the observations given by the poll at time $n$.
 Let's $p_n$ be the number of people asked for this poll.

 The sample size of a poll is very tiny compare to the number of voters that has actually voted in 2018 (1,000 compare to 100,000,000), so we can model the poll as a sample with replacement.
 Hence the number of voters in each class follows a binomial.
-For example: $$p_n r_n$$ ~ $Bin(p_n, R_n)$, same for the 3 other classes.
+For example: $$p_n r_n \sim Bin(p_n, R_n)$$, same for the 3 other classes.
 As $p_n >>1$ we can approximate the distribution by a normal, and suppose that it is continuous.
 The article [12] proves the convergence of a binomial to a normal.
 This approximation will be useful to predict the hidden states by using a Kalman filter.